Allegsumaga/Allegsu/README.md

 - :zap: My hobbies are playing games, read & study or solve issues through random codes or applications.

 - :mailbox: How to reach me: Working on that…

+For short if you want to know more about me don't hesitate to contact me I'm free to work along with a company who is looking a beginner developer who want to keep learning.
 </p>

 </div>